#BreakingNews A Man With A Knife Arrested Outside Of #BuckinghamPalace

 There has been an attack outside of Buckingham Palace and two London police officers have been injured.
-Both officers received injuries to their arms which are said not to be life threatening that they received while detaining the alleged assailant.
+Both officers received injuries to their arms, which are said not to be life threatening.
+They were injured while detaining the alleged assailant.
 The man is being held on suspicion of assault and grievous bodily harm.
 Both London officers were treated on the scene and did not require hospitalization.

 Queen Elizabeth is not at Buckingham Palace, her chief residence, at this time, as she is spending the month of August at Balmoral Castle, her residence in Scotland.
 Some reports are saying that Buckingham Palace is on lockdown, but the Metropolitan Police are claiming that is not true.